- Season 2

 Ray Blackwell: Jon Seda

-- William Sheffield: John Allen
+William Sheffield: John Allen Nelson

 Judge Sheffeld: Brian Connors